matthew-e-brown/AC-Dataparse/Notes.md

 ## Anomalies

-In one single file, `EUru/SYS_Get_Fish,msbt`, there's a single `0E 00` which is not part of an escape sequence/command.
+In one single file, `EUru/SYS_Get_Fish.msbt`, there's a single `0E 00` which is not part of an escape sequence/command.
+It appears at offset `0x33A0`, and is between

+- `3F 04` `3E 04` `39 04` `3C 04` `30 04` `3B 04`: поймал; and
+- `3F 04` `3E 04` `39 04` `3C 04` `30 04` `3B 04` `30 04`: поймала.

+These are the masculine and feminine versions of thee same word; "caught."
+It is unclear why this is the only case where this disctinction uses the `0E 00` byte sequence.
+Perhaps this is because it occurs in the, "Woo-hoo!
+I've caught all the fish!
+You'd think I'd have a pun for this..." message, and this is the first place that the Russian translation has the player character refer to themselves?